 A reversible or convertible proposition is one in which the proposition and its converse are both true.
 Formally A→B and B→A are both true.

-The distinction between divine and God’s nature is fairly subtle and can easily be stated as divine nature.
-Roman Catholic grammarian Max Zerwick has argued for both (in 1963 and 1988).
+The distinction between divine and God’s nature is fairly subtle and can also be stated as divine nature.
+Roman Catholic grammarian Max Zerwick has argued for each at different times (in 1963 and 1988).
 The reasoning behind each differs slightly.
 (Zarley, p.328, 335)

 Unlike the other options, #3 cannot be mistaken for a second God or identity with God.
 It must mean that the Word is a reflection or representation of God, not God himself (e.g. Hebrews 1:3).
 (Zarley, p.334,336)